jump-dev/jump-dev.github.io/_posts/2024-01-30-jump_year_in_review.md

 At the end of last year, I gave a talk at the 55th [Operations Research Society of New Zealand](http://orsnz.org.nz) annual conference ([slides](/assets/ORSNZ_2023.pdf)).
-It proved to be a good excuse to summarize the progress we made in JuMP over the year, and, since we didn't record the talks, the President of ORSNZ, Andrea Raith, suggested a blog post might be in order.
+It proved to be a good excuse to summarize the progress we made in JuMP over the past year, and, since we didn't record the talks, the President of ORSNZ, Andrea Raith, suggested a blog post might be in order.

 Each of the following sections is a brief summary of a part of JuMP that we improved over the past year.